ahmetdogukankonuk/codeigniter-3-cms/README.md

 ## Now CMS is available in 10 languages which are; English, French, Spanish, Russian, Arabian, Turkish, German, Persian, Portuguese & Chinese!
 ## Feel Free To Use & Follow For More Projects :)

+Due to security vulnerabilities and the risk of being compromised, the project transitioned from MD5 to Bcrypt.
+Bcrypt increases computational intensity and ensures security through salting.
+It is a safer option for future updates.
+Prioritizing password security, Bcrypt was chosen.

 ![cms.gif](cms.gif)

 ## What is this CMS?